Coop Tour Frequently Asked Questions:

 Will I be able to contact these coop owners later?

 We do not plan to release coop owners name, phone or contact information.
 If you want to follow up with a particular coop stop owner, please request their contact information when visiting their coop stop.
+Most coop owners will be glad to share their information for followup.
 Bring items to gather contact information.

 Can I bring my dog?